qmk/qmk_firmware/keyboards/opticalkb/rev1/readme.md

 * Keyboard Maintainer: [Girish](https://github.com/girishji)
 * Hardware Supported: Black pill STM32F401

-A keyboard using optical switches instead of pure mechanical switches.
+This keyboard uses optical switches instead of mechanical switches.
-The main difference is in the way matrix scan is implemented.
-It is assumed that each column is selected (set pin to Output and High) and rows are read in sequence.
-Row pins are set as Input, with or without inbuilt pullup resistor.

-Column can be powered using a GPIO pin (for IR LED) and 3v3 or 5v pin for Phototransistor.
-Appropriate delay should be inserted before reading the row GPIO pins, thereby giving enough time for Phototransistor to 'rise'.
-This delay is generally around 15us and results in very high scan rate.
-It is also possible to use transistors to boost current to IR LED to get better rise times and thereby improve scanning frequency, but this is generally not necessary.
-You can exceed 3kHz scanning frequency without transistors.
-Also, there is no need for debounce with optical switches.

-You can use Geteron optical switches (MX profile), or similar ones from Kailh and Keychron (low profile).

 PCB for this keyboard can be found on [github](https://github.com/girishji/optical-keyboard).
+The matrix implementation uses column-to-row arrangement.
+The IR (infra-red) led's in each column is powered before reading the digital input pins connected to rows.
+After reading the rows, column is powered off and subsequent column is powered on before repeating the reading process.
+There is a delay after column is powered on, to accommodate PT (Phototransistor) 'rise' time.

+This is not high-performance keyboard because the IR's are provided with very minimal current (way below the suggested operating value).
+This is done so as not to use additional components.
+A single GPIO pin of STM32F4 set as output can provide 20 ma.
+Each IR is supplied with ~3.6 ma, so total current for 5 rows (IRs) falls within the allowable maximum current per pin.
+Yet it achieves a scan rate of 400 hz.
+Since there is no debounce the latency before USB transit is 2.5 ms. Compared to mechanical keyboards (with 5 ms debounce delay) this keyboard achieves respectable performance.
+It is possible to push scanning rate much higher, but it requires a different matrix design and additional switching components to increase current to IR.

 ## Build